catness/100-days-of-code/log.md

 * Fixed some more animation bugs.

 * Separated the code for adventure and platformer avatars, and added the compiler directive for easy switching.

+### Day 59: 2019-06-28

+* Started to create the inventory system.

+* Added a "pickable" flag to pick an object on collision.